FlorenceColas/warehouse/README.md

 * Service manager (to send emails and for tracability)
 * PDF generator

-All the explanation about these implementations are written in the [Wiki](https://github.com/FlorenceColas/warehouse/wiki) part.
+More explanation about these implementations will come soon.

 ## Contributors